The Church of Jesus Christ of Latter-day Saints in the Dominican Republic: Cuba

 The Cuba District is directly administered by the Caribbean Area.
 It includes all of Cuba with exception of the Guantanamo Bay Naval Base.
 In 2018, it had 357 members in five congregations.
 There were three congregations in and around Havana (Cotorro Branch, Havana Branch, and La Portada Branch), one in Holguin (Holguin Branch), and one that serves members and families not in proximity to a meetinghouse (Havana Cuba District Branch).
-As of 2023, Cuba was administered through the Dominican Republic Santo Domingo East Mission, however no missionaries are assigned to the country.
+As of 2023, Cuba was administered through the Dominican Republic Santo Domingo East Mission, however no missionaries are assigned to the country. in August 2026, there were 13 branches in two districts, namely: